Patient Engagement for Chronic Disease Management

 NexJ Connected Wellness is a digital platform for cloud-based population health management that incorporates mobile and wearable technologies to deliver patient engagement for chronic disease management.

-It is based on research, proven at trial, and purpose-built for the objective of engaging and empowering patients with chronic disease to better manage their own health and wellness.
+It is based on research, proven at trial, and purpose-built for the objective of engaging and empowering patients with chronic disease to actively participate in managing their own health and wellness.
 By doing so, patients can achieve their health goals, payers can lower costs, providers can improve care to patients, pharmaceutical manufacturers and retail pharmacies can improve medication adherence.

 Through extensive research and trials, NexJ has distilled three essential elements of patient engagement that now comprise the foundation of the NexJ Connected Wellness platform.

-Share patient-friendly care plans to keep patients informed as to their condition, next steps and ‘what if’s’.
+Share patient-facing care plans to keep patients informed as to their condition, next steps and ‘what if’s’.
 Secure messaging, online scheduling and assessments improve collaboration and care coordination.

 Enlist support from the patient’s family and friends